 A medical topic of greater significance is the uptick in the development of thyroid cancer.
 I am not referring to the devastating earthquake and tsunami in Japan and the ensuing radioactive contamination.
 I am speaking about the increased prevalence of thyroid cancer in the United States, which is not being caused by the consumption of tainted sushi, at least not yet.
-Rather, there seems to be a correlation between thyroid cancer dental x-rays and mammograms.
+Rather, there seems to be a correlation between thyroid cancer, dental x-rays and mammograms.
 In one of his recent TV shows, Dr. Oz reported about this phenomenon.

 The thyroid gland is very susceptible to ionizing radiation.
 So when exposed to excess radiation over the course of a lifetime, the thyroid can develop cancer.
-Dentistry has made great strides in reducing radiation exposure especially with the advent of digital x-rays, which can reduce the exposure by as much as 90%.
+General dentistry has made great strides in reducing radiation exposure especially with the advent of digital x-rays, which can reduce the exposure by as much as 90%.
 I use only digital x-rays in my office.

 The Use of Thyroid Collars